hellohaptik/docs_haptik/docs/agent-chat/bot-agent-handover.md

 - Open the team which you just created by selecting it from LHS.
 - Tap on Manage Agents Tab on the top menu bar.
 - Tap on Add agent Button.
-- You can add looking for a username in the field.
+- You can add agents by looking for a username in the field.

 Adding agents on a team -

 ![Team Creation3](assets/HO4.png)

-Searching an agent in the Search Bar and adding them in the team
+Searching for an agent to be added in the team

 ![Team Creation4](assets/HO5.png)

 4. After the agent's name has been added, you can customize the messages that will be sent to users when agents are busy or are not online.
-For this, we need to understand the difference between the Delay message, message sent when no agent is online and message sent when users are not replying.
+For this, we need to understand the difference between the delay message, message sent when no agent is online and message sent when users are not replying.
 You can read more about it [here](https://docs.haptik.ai/agent-chat/teams#how-to-create-a-team).

 5. Configure Teams on Business Manager - Once a team is created, it should be added to the Business Manager on the General Settings page, as follows.